Andrew Barclay - No.3 “Brian Harrison” - Overhaul

 Brian Harrison had been kept under cover and its livery is intact.
 It has been restored to working order with the passing of its boiler certificate in 2009 and entering traffic in early 2010.

-She has now been withdrawn again at the end of her 10 year ticket with a view to doing work necessary to bring her back into traffic once again.
+It has now been withdrawn again at the end of her 10-year ticket with a view to doing the work necessary to bring it back into traffic once again.